Sumanyu-Singh/VSD_IAT_Sign-off_Timing_Analysis-Basics_to_Advanced/Theory.md

 Latch-based designs are preferred in case of clock frequency in GHz (in high-speed designs).
 In flip-flop-based high-speed designs, maintaining clock skew is a problem, but latches ease this problem.

-**Time Borrowing**
-Time borrowing is the property of a latch by virtue of which a path ending at a latch can borrow time from the next path in pipeline such that the overall time of the two paths remains the same.
+**Time Borrowing** is the property of a latch by virtue of which a path ending at a latch can borrow time from the next path in pipeline such that the overall time of the two paths remains the same.
 The time borrowed by the latch from next stage in pipeline is, then, subtracted from the next path's time.

 ![time_borrow](https://user-images.githubusercontent.com/100671647/220513304-3218e6a7-b031-4cab-a3be-bb75f136551b.png)